All Episodes

 It's what I've said for months.

-Well, now this is this is flat out unbelievable.
+Well, now, this is flat out unbelievable.

 And this is supposed to be the most competent press secretary and the most savvy White House machine that we've ever had in terms of communications.